Abdallahs-Code/chat-app/README.txt

 then go with the link

 note:
-- messaging system is linked with the database so if the database is not connected it wont work
+- messaging system is linked with the database, if the database is not connected it wont run as expected
 - i have attached a backup file to load the database on postgresSQL
 - change the key in .env to your specific key(username, password and database name)